corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 ### Define the `MarsVoucher` as a `LinearState`

 Next, implement the `LinearState` interface in the `MarsVoucher`.
-This step ensures that Corda recognizes the `MarsVoucher` as a state.
+This step allows Corda to use the `MarsVoucher` as a state.

-You also need to add a `@ConstructorForDeserialization` and extend the `JsonRepresentable`.
-You will add the details to this `JsonRepresentable` [later](#add-the-json-representable-data-class).
+You must also add a `@ConstructorForDeserialization` and extend the `JsonRepresentable`.
+You will implement it [later](#add-a-json-representable-data-class).

-1. Add the public class `MarsVoucher` implementing a `LinearState`.
+1. Add the public class `MarsVoucher` implementing `LinearState`.
 2. Add the `@ConstructorForDeserialization`.
 3. Extend the `JsonRepresentable`.